-The evaluation of a patient with a keloid or hypertrophic scar should begin with patient history.
+The evaluation of a patient with a keloid or hypertrophic scar should begin with the patient's history.
 If there was no associated trauma, it is less likely a hypertrophic scar, as these are only posttraumatic.
 If there is a known injury, it may be either.
-Asking the patient if they experience pain or pruritus is important due to an increased incidence of pain and pruritus in keloids.
+Asking the patient if they experience pain or pruritus is an important determinant due to an increased incidence of pain and pruritus in keloids.
 Your history should also include a family history due to a strong genetic predisposition to keloid formation.
 Knowing how long a scar has been present and if there have been any changes in size can also help in your evaluation.
 If there is evidence that a scar is improving over time, it may indicate the patient has a hypertrophic scar as keloids do not regress.

 On physical exam, the location of the scar is essential, as keloids are typically present on earlobes, face, chest, and back, whereas hypertrophic scars are more common on extensor surfaces.
 The patient's skin tone is also crucial because keloids are more common in darker skin tones and hypertrophic scars are present in all skin types.
 Keloids will grow beyond the borders of the initial injury or occur spontaneously, and hypertrophic scars remain contained within the area of injury.

-Histological stain should also be used to evaluate the patient, as a more parallel pattern of collagen is characteristic of hypertrophic scars, and a random, whorl pattern of collagen is characteristic of keloids.
-Hypertrophic scars will contain thin collagen fibers with a greater ratio of collagen type III to type I and keloids will be predominantly thick fibers of type I collagen.
+Histological staining should also be used to evaluate the patient, as a more parallel pattern of collagen is characteristic of hypertrophic scars, and a random, whorl pattern of collagen is characteristic of keloids.
+Hypertrophic scars will contain thin collagen fibers with a greater ratio of collagen type III to type I, and keloids will be predominantly thick fibers of type I collagen.
 Hypertrophic scars will have myofibroblasts and alpha-smooth muscle actin, which will both be absent in keloids.

 Treatment / Management

 First-line therapy of keloids and hypertrophic scarring includes occlusive dressings, compression therapy, and steroids.
 Occlusive dressings are thought to work by reducing collagen synthesis by decreased delivery of blood, oxygen, and nutrients to the scar.
 Patients must wear these dressings twenty-three hours a day, and they work best immediately after injury or surgery.
-Compression therapy is another treatment option which provides local pressure to the affected area; this has a thinning effect on the skin and reduces cohesiveness of the collagen fibers.
-Examples of compression therapy include button compression, for earlobe keloids, pressure earrings, ACE bandages, and spandex bandages.
+Compression therapy is another treatment option that provides local pressure to the affected area; this has a thinning effect on the skin and reduces the cohesiveness of the collagen fibers.
+Examples of compression therapy include button compression for earlobe keloids, pressure earrings, ACE bandages, and spandex bandages.
 Steroids are also first-line and can be used alone or in conjunction with other therapies.
 Steroids decrease the synthesis of collagen and proinflammatory mediators.
 Intralesional triamcinolone injections are used every four to six weeks throughout several months as either monotherapy or as an adjuvant therapy to other treatments.

 Some malignant mimickers of keloids and hypertrophic scarring can include malignant dermatofibrosarcoma protuberans.
 This condition can be distinguished from keloids and hypertrophic scars by microscopy, showing a storiform pattern of spindle cells with a honeycombed pattern of fibrous stroma.
-They will contain vimentin, CD34, Bcl-2, HHF-35, and smooth muscle actin on immunohistochemistry, which are not present in keloids and hypertrophic scars.
+On immunohistochemistry, they will contain vimentin, CD34, Bcl-2, HHF-35, and smooth muscle actin, which are not present in keloids and hypertrophic scars.
 Trichilemmal carcinoma is another rare cutaneous adnexal malignant tumor that can resemble keloids.
 These come from hair follicles and are diagnosed by large, polygonal keratinocytes with clear, glossy periodic acid-Schiff-positive cytoplasm.
 Keloidal basal cell carcinoma can be confused with keloids and contains prominent, keloidal type thick collagen bundles.
 In another case, they misdiagnosed a 9-year-old with having a keloid that turned out to be a giant cell fibroblastoma, another malignant tumor.
 It is important to differentiate these malignancies from keloids or hypertrophic scars, especially before treatment, as steroids are contraindicated in malignant tumors, yet steroids are a common treatment for keloids and hypertrophic scars.

 Hypertrophic scarring has a good prognosis when compared with keloids.
 Hypertrophic scars typically develop soon after injury and may increase in size for a period before regressing on their own.
 They have a better response to treatment without recurrence and typically only require a single treatment modality.

 Treatments are also not without consequences.
 There is a risk of recurrence of keloids and hypertrophic scars with any therapy, with the highest recurrence rate following surgical excision of keloids.
-Steroids carry a risk of telangiectasias, atrophy and changes in pigmentation around the treatment site.
+Steroids carry a risk of telangiectasias, atrophy, and changes in pigmentation around the treatment site.
 Cryosurgery frequently causes hypopigmentation to the treatment area and can cause blisters and pain.
-Radiation therapy has a risk of malignancy although they have observed no cases of malignancy following radiation therapy for keloids and hypertrophic scarring.
+Radiation therapy has a risk of malignancy, although they have observed no cases of malignancy following radiation therapy for keloids and hypertrophic scarring.

 Deterrence and Patient Education